anurag1102990/ViT-and-GPT2-Captioning/README.md

 This architecture not only leverages the advancements in both image processing and natural language processing technologies but also sets a foundation for further exploration into more integrated and complex multimodal systems.

+## Results and Performance

+The integration of Vision Transformer (ViT) and GPT-2 for image captioning was extensively trained and evaluated using the Flickr8k dataset.
+Below are the summarized results reflecting the performance of our model:

+### Key Metrics
+- **Vision Transformer Accuracy**: 83%
+  - This metric indicates the effectiveness of the ViT model in extracting relevant features from images, which significantly contributes to the overall performance of the caption generation.
+- **BLEU Score for Image Captioning**: 0.06
+  - The BLEU score, while seemingly low, is typical in the context of complex tasks like image captioning where the diversity of possible correct captions is very high.
+This score reflects the linguistic accuracy of the generated captions relative to human-annotated captions.